A Mad Preschool Science Theme that is all about.....yup--mad, crazy science! A big, huge THANK YOU to Jessica M.B.--one of your "cyber-colleagues"!

 Let the kids manipulate and try to sculpt with it!

 It is the most awesome blob I have ever seen!
-There is a picture of it on my Pinterest Page under Mad Science Theme (see Pinterest Link at the bottom of this page!).
+Here is a video of the very first time I made it!

 Mad Preschool Science Moon Sand